-Don't miss out on the exciting new vegan products for Veganuary 2022.
+Don't miss out on the exciting new vegan products and menu launches for Veganuary 2023.
 We've got everything you need to know right here!

-Veganuary have reported that someone is signing up every 2.5 seconds this year, that’s a massive amount of people giving plant-based eating a go this January.
+In fact, Veganuary has reported that someone is signing up every 2.4 seconds this year.
+That’s a massive amount of people giving plant-based eating a go this January!

 Vegan newbies won’t be disappointed when they find so many amazing plant-based products to try.
 These days there’s no reason to miss meat!